Jutta-Proto/hardware-pi/README.md

 Here we have a look at what needs to be done when setting up a up to date copy of [Raspberry Pi OS](https://www.raspberrypi.org/software/) to work with this project.

 #### Installing Clang
+**⚠This is not requied any more for recent releases of Raspberry Pi OS.⚠**

 Since the out of the box available C++ compilers for the Raspberry Pi a bit to old and therefore unable to compile C++20 code, we are installing our own, up to date compiler.
 We decided to use [Clang](https://clang.llvm.org/) instead of [gcc](https://gcc.gnu.org/), since it's easier to set up on a Raspberry Pi.
 ```bash
 sudo apt remove -y gcc clang # Remove all old compilers